random()

 Returns

-A random number between min and max-1.
+The function returns a random number between min and max-1.
 Data type:

 long